-- (i) giving a true and fair view of the Group's financial position as at 31 December 2021, and of its financial performance and its cash flows for the year ended on that date; and

-- (ii) complying with Australian

-Accounting Standards and

-Division 60 of the Australian

-Charities and Not-for-profits

-Commission Regulation 2013.
+- giving a true and fair view of the Group's financial position as at 31 December 2022, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.

-The Financial Report comprises the:

-- (i) Consolidated statement of financial position as at 31 December 2021. - (ii) Consolidated income statement, consolidated statement of other comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended. - (iii) Notes including a summary of significant accounting policies. - (iv) Directors' Declaration.
+- The Financial Report comprises the: - i.
+Consolidated statement of financial position as at 31 December 2022; - ii.
+Consolidated income statement, Consolidated statement of other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - iii.
+Notes including a summary of significant accounting policies; and - iv.
+Directors' Declaration.

-The Group consists of the Company and its controlled entities at year end and from time to time during the year.
+The Group consists of the Company and the entities it controlled at the year end or from time to time during the financial year.